 Lidding

-• All lidding is produced in accordance with Good Manufacturing Practices and complies with Applicable FDA regulations for most food, beverage, and pharmaceutical product
+• All lidding is produced per Good Manufacturing Practices and complies with Applicable FDA regulations for most food, beverage, and pharmaceutical product

 infographic for MPI showcasing what our DMF can provide customers